iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 Let's add proper production, test and development environments.

-If not done already, add "dev" and "test" environments to allow data seeding, to do so regenerate the app:
+If not done already, add "dev" and "test" environments to allow data seeding, to do so regenerate the app and enter "dev,test" as environments where data mutating and seeding is allowed, also choose "yes" for --seed:

 ```bash
 feathers-plus generate app